CoolCat467/idlemypyextension/README.md

 ## Installation (Without root permissions)
 1) Go to terminal and install with `pip install idlemypyextension[user]`.
-2) Run command `idlemypyextension`.
+2) Run command `idleuserextend; idlemypyextension`.
 You should see the following
-output: `Config should be good!`.
+output: `Config should be good!
+Config should be good!`.
 3) Open IDLE, go to `Options` -> `Configure IDLE` -> `Extensions`.
 If everything went well, alongside `ZzDummy` there should be and option called `idlemypyextension`.
 This is where you can configure how